 To better explain this, we can use an example:

-In the table above we can see that the implied volatility percentile (we call it rank) is 9.88% for AAOI, 62.85% for AAPL and 96.05% for ABBV (just 3 examples).
-Since we are using a 200 day look back period (almost a year), we can say that the current IV for AAPL is greater than 62.85% of the values over the past year or smaller than 37.15% of them.
+In the table above, we can see that the implied volatility percentile (we call it rank) is 9.88% for AAOI, 62.85% for AAPL, and 96.05% for ABBV (just three examples).
+Since we are using a one year look-back period, we can say that the current IV for AAPL is greater than 62.85% of the values over the past year or smaller than 37.15%.
 Similarly, we can say that the current IV for ABBV is larger than 96.05% of the past IV values over the last year, and for AAOI – the current IV is higher than 9.88% of past values.

-This helps us by judging quickly and easily if the current IV is high or low for a specific underlying.
-Here we see that ABBV IV is high, AAPL IV is normal and AAOI IV is low.
-This will help us decide the option strategy we will choose.
+This helps us judge quickly and easily if the current IV is high or low for a specific underlying.
+Here we see that:

-- The IV percentile allows us to gain insight into the underlying volatility quickly and easily.
+- The IV is a standardized measure of how ‘expensive’ or ‘cheap’ the option is.
+The IV percentile allows us to gain insight into the options relative price quickly and easily.

-- The percentile allows us to compare different stocks and thus making it a better indicator to use while market scanning.
+- The Percentile allows us to compare different stocks with different volatilities, making it a better indicator for market scanning.

 - IV is easier to predict than the underlying movement.
 The IV percentile helps us identify extreme cases and increase our edge.
 Read more about it below.

 How to scan for the Implied volatility percentile in OptionSamurai?

 - We recently conducted backtests to provide more insights into how to trade IV (including 2020 data) – read more here.

 - What is the difference between IV rank and IV percentile and which is better?